ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-    -  Create the `rabbitmq:Service` listening on `rabbitmq:Listener` and remote function named `onMessage` which takes a message as an argument.
+    -  Create the `rabbitmq:Service` service listening on a `rabbitmq:Listener` listener with the  `onMessage` remote method that gets called ....

     - Extract the necessary values to variables and send a `POST` request to the hospital service to reserve the appointment.
 The `hospital_id` and `category` values are used as path parameters.